Table of Contents

 Article 3: People's courts shall protect citizens, legal persons and other organizations' right to sue, and accept in accordance with law those administrative cases that should be accepted and heard.

 Administrative organs and their staff must not interfere with or impede people's Courts acceptance of administrative cases.

-The responsible party of administrative organs being sued shall appear in court to respond to the suit.
-Where they cannot appear in court, they shall entrust relevant personnel from the administrative organ to appear in court.
+The responsible person for administrative organs being sued shall appear in court to respond to the suit.
+Where they cannot appear in court, they shall entrust relevant staff from the administrative organ to appear in court.